wssranjula/Financial-Advisor-Agent/README.md

 ### `middleware` (Optional)
 Both the main agent and sub-agents can take additional custom AgentMiddleware.
 Middleware is the best supported approach for extending the state_schema, adding additional tools, and adding pre / post model hooks.
 See this [doc](https://docs.langchain.com/oss/python/langchain/middleware) to learn more about Middleware and how you can use it!

-### `tool_configs` (Optional)
+### `interrupt_on` (Optional)
 Tool configs are used to specify how to handle Human In The Loop interactions on certain tools that require additional human oversight.

-These tool_configs are passed to our prebuilt [HITL middleware](https://docs.langchain.com/oss/python/langchain/middleware#human-in-the-loop) so that the agent pauses execution and waits for feedback from the user before executing configured tools.
+These tool configs are passed to our prebuilt [HITL middleware](https://docs.langchain.com/oss/python/langchain/middleware#human-in-the-loop) so that the agent pauses execution and waits for feedback from the user before executing configured tools.

 ## Deep Agent Details